reactjs/react.dev/beta/src/pages/learn/passing-data-deeply-with-context.md

 </Sandpack>

 Notice this example doesn't quite work, yet!
-All the headers have the same size because **even though you're *using* the context, you have not *provided* it yet.** React doesn't know where to get it!
+All the headings have the same size because **even though you're *using* the context, you have not *provided* it yet.** React doesn't know where to get it!

 If you don't provide the context, React will use the default value you've specified in the previous step.
 In this example, you specified `1` as the argument to `createContext`, so `useContext(LevelContext)` returns `1`, setting all those headings to `<h1>`.
 Let's fix this problem by having each `Section` provide its own context.